idaholab/MontePy/doc/source/starting.rst

 What a Problem Looks Like
 -------------------------

-The :class:`~mcnpy.mcnp_problem.MCNP_Problem` is the object that represents an MCNP input file/problem.
+The :class:`~montepy.mcnp_problem.MCNP_Problem` is the object that represents an MCNP input file/problem.
 The meat of the Problem is its collections, such as ``cells``, ``surfaces``, and ``materials``.
-Technically these are :class:`~mcnpy.numbered_object_collection.NumberedObjectCollection`, but it looks like a ``dict``, walks like a ``dict``, and quacks like ``dict``, so most users can just treat it like that.
+Technically these are :class:`~montepy.numbered_object_collection.NumberedObjectCollection`, but it looks like a ``dict``, walks like a ``dict``, and quacks like ``dict``, so most users can just treat it like that.

 .. note::
    Though these collections are based on a dict, they don't behave exactly like a dict.
    For a dict the iteration (e.g., ``for key in dict:``) iterates over the keys.
    Also when you check if an item is in a dict (e.g., ``if key in dict:``) it checks if the item is a key.
-   For :class:`~mcnpy.numbered_object_collection.NumberedObjectCollection` this is reversed.
+   For :class:`~montepy.numbered_object_collection.NumberedObjectCollection` this is reversed.
    When iterating it is done over the items of the collection (e.g., ``for cell in cells:``).
    Similar checking will be done for the object being in the collection (e.g., ``if cell in cells:``).

 Collections are Accessible by Number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned before :class:`~mcnpy.numbered_object_collection.NumberedObjectCollection` looks like a ``dict``, walks like a ``dict``, and quacks like ``dict``.
+As mentioned before :class:`~montepy.numbered_object_collection.NumberedObjectCollection` looks like a ``dict``, walks like a ``dict``, and quacks like ``dict``.
-This mainly means you can quickly get an object (e.g., :class:`~mcnpy.cell.Cell`, :class:`~mcnpy.surfaces.surface.Surface`, :class:`~mcnpy.data_cards.material.Material`)
+This mainly means you can quickly get an object (e.g., :class:`~montepy.cell.Cell`, :class:`~montepy.surfaces.surface.Surface`, :class:`~montepy.data_cards.material.Material`)
 by its number.

 So say you want to access cell 2 from a problem it is accessible quickly by: